Library Trustees Association of New York State

 Meetings of Members

 Sec.
 1 General meetings of the membership may be called at the discretion of the LTA Board of Directors.
-Public notice of each meeting shall be given consistent with the New York State Open Meetings Law.
 The membership may transact such business as comes before it at meetings so called.

 Sec.
 2 The Annual Meeting of the membership will take place at a time and location to be determined by the board with the intention of maximizing the participation of the membership.
 Notice of this meeting shall be given as in Section 1 above.